bcgov/design-system/Component_Header.md

 ## Behaviour
 Ensure implementing this header results in the following behaviour.
 1. Clicking on BC Government logo links back to homepage
-2. Navigation items are bolded and underlined when clicked on
-3. Navigation items are underlined when hovered over

 ## Accessibility
 This header has successfully included and tested for the following accessibility requirements: